sjoerdvankreel/firefly-synth/manual.md

 # Firefly Synth
 A semi-modular polyphonic synthesizer plugin with different oscillator and effect types,<br/>
-2 osc-to-osc routing matrices and both global and per-voice audio and cv routing matrices.<br/>
+AM+FM osc-to-osc routing matrices and both global and per-voice audio and cv routing matrices.<br/>
 There is also an fx version which routes external input instead of voice output to the global effect section.

 ![Screenshot](static/screenshot.png)